LEECH LAKE ASSOCIATION

 Watersheds: A look at the big picture

 Minnesota has 80 major watersheds.
-Leech Lake is part of the Leech Lake River watershed, which is consists of approximately 854,659 acres (1,335 sq. miles) in the northern part of the Upper Mississippi River Basin.
+Leech Lake is part of the Leech Lake River Watershed, which is consists of approximately 854,659 acres (1,335 sq. miles) in the northern part of the Upper Mississippi River Basin.
 The watershed includes parts of Beltrami, Cass and Hubbard Counties, as well as the Leech Lake Reservation (Leech Lake Band of Chippewa).
 The Leech Lake River Watershed has 277 total river miles and contains over 750 lakes with a total acreage of 166,374.

 According to the Minnesota Pollution Control Agency, the surface water resources within this watershed meet Minnesota water quality standards for conventional pollutants (not including mercury).
 These resources are prized, and their protection is vital in sustaining the local economy and natural heritage and character of this watershed.